apivideo/api.video-swift-client/docs/LiveStreamsAPI.md

 Update a live stream

 Use this endpoint to update the player, or to turn recording on/off (saving a copy of the livestream).
 NOTE: If the livestream is actively streaming, changing the recording status will only affect the NEXT stream.
-The public=false 'private livestream' is available as a BETA feature, and should be limited to livestreams of 3,000 viewers or fewer.
+The public=false \"private livestream\" is available as a BETA feature, and should be limited to livestreams of 3,000 viewers or fewer.

 ### Example